-Groupon offers daily deals at steep discounts, resulting in stampeding herd-style traffic patterns for its online properties.
-Users sign up to buy coupons for discounted services from third party retailers and companies, but these deals are only available for a short time.
-With over 48 million worldwide active users, that means Groupon’s sites frequently receive huge spikes in traffic, and must be able to withstand that stampede while still enabling its services to reach customers.
+Groupon offers daily deals at steep discounts, resulting in stampeding herd‑style traffic patterns for its online properties.
+Users sign up to buy coupons for discounted services from third‑party retailers and companies, but these deals are only available for a short time.
+With over 48 million active users worldwide, Groupon’s sites frequently receive huge spikes in traffic, and must be able to withstand the stampede while still enabling its services to reach customers.

 Within that worldwide infrastructure, Groupon favors open source and free software, so proprietary commercial solutions are not an option.
-That doesn’t mean service and support aren’t on the table, however, said Bedra.
+That doesn’t mean service and support aren’t on the table, however, says Bedra.

-He said that, “Groupon uses NGINX for mostly a reverse proxy.
+He says that, “Groupon uses NGINX for mostly a reverse proxy.
 It’s the typical use case,” but with the added bonus of fulfilling one of the architectural goals at Groupon: utilizing edge processing.

 Finally, NGINX is open source.
 Groupon favors open source and free software in its infrastructure, and NGINX fits nicely into that design.